WinVector/sigr/extras/RateDiffs.md

 So with correct documentation, training, and thought one can (with a reasonable effort) find, understand, and apply a correct test in a manner that *appears* effortless a-posteriori.

-In the case of comparing rates of two Bernoulli or Binomial processes (the correct formulation of comparing rates in an A/B test) we say our mental handbook now includes `sigr::Bernoulli_diff_stat()` as the correct test.
+In the case of comparing rates of two Binomial experiments (the correct formulation of comparing rates in an A/B test) we say our mental handbook now includes `sigr::Bernoulli_diff_stat()` as the correct test.

 The `sigr::Bernoulli_diff_stat()` solution
 ------------------------------------------

 With the [`sigr`](https://CRAN.R-project.org/package=sigr) [`R`](https://www.r-project.org) package we can answer the question directly with the difference in [Bernoulli processes difference statistic](https://winvector.github.io/sigr/reference/Bernoulli_diff_stat.html).
-Frequentest summaries are supposed to be easy and quick to derive, and here is the difference in rates of Bernoulli processes as a one-liner.
+Frequentest summaries are supposed to be easy and quick to derive, and here is the difference in rates of Binomial processes as a one-liner.

 ``` r
 library("sigr")